 Yes, Banff is very busy during the summer months – there’s no sugarcoating it.

 The park starts to get pretty busy around May Long Weekend, which falls around the third week of May.
-After that, Banff crowds pick up steadily through June and then by July and August, pretty much every day is a busy on throughout the parks highlights.
+After that, Banff crowds pick up steadily through June, and then by July and August, pretty much every day is a busy one throughout the park’s highlights.
 The park stays pretty busy until around Labor Day (in the US) in September.
-It also picks up again come larch season the third week in September.
+It also picks up again come larch season, the third week in September.
+By mid October, it’s locals time again in the park and rates drastically drop come November.

 The best month to visit Banff all depends on what you are looking for.
-We personally think there’s nothing better than being in the Rockies in July and August.
-We break down ever month in the Rockies here!
+We personally think there’s nothing better than being in the Rockies in July and August,and September, though of course you do have to content with high prices, high crowds, and sadly, wildfire smoke.
+We break down every month in the Rockies here!

 I’m not going to sugarcoat this one either, the summertime is the most expensive time to visit the Canadian Rockies.
-July and August are when you’ll find some hotel rooms go for over $750 a night!
-Don’t worry there are some ways to visit Banff on a budget.
+July and August are when you’ll find some hotel rooms go for well over $750 a night!
+Don’t worry, there are some ways to visit Banff on a budget.

-This is by no means all the things you can get up to Banff in the summer.
-For our full Banff attractions guide see here!
+This is by no means all the things you can do in Banff in the summer.
+For our full Banff attractions guide, see here!
+This entire website has ideas for traveling the area, with many attractions we guarantee you haven’t heard about.
+We encourage you to use the search bar and click around!

 The Best Places to Stay in Banff in Summer

-Do You Need a Parks Pass to Visit Banff in the Summer?
+Do You Need a Parks Pass to Visit Banff?

 All visitors to Banff National Park need a Parks Canada pass to recreate.
 The Parks Canada pass covers all national parks in Canada.
 This includes Jasper, Yoho, Glacier, and Kootenay National Park.
 Note that the Parks Canada Pass does not cover recreation in Kananaskis Provincial Park.